StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 ### Steps to Reproduce
 1. Open the homepage (https://demo.baasic.com/angular/starterkit-photo-gallery/main).
-2. Scroll to the bottom.
+2. Scroll to the bottom of page.
 3. Click on "Blog name."

 ### Expected Result